cmcnamara15/Logo_Maker/README.md

 # Logo_Maker

 ## Description
 This Project was built using nodejs, inquirer and jest.
 The goal of this project was to build a command line application that generates a SVG/logo.
 Using Inquirer this application prompts the user for four pieces information; text, text-color, shape, and shape-color.
 Once the user makes their choices a file is output in an example folder called logo.svg.
+I broke up all the shapes into their own files, along with the code that renders the text.

+This project was a good exercise in understanding classes and constructors ad well as running tests.
+I'm looking forward to continued practice in all of these concepts.

 ## Table of Contents
 - [Description](#description)